Preußenpark

 Preußenpark (Prussian Park), also known as Thai Park or ThaiPark Berlin, is a public park in the Berlin quarter of Wilmersdorf, which belongs to the district of Charlottenburg-Wilmersdorf.
 With a size of 55,000 m^{2}, the park is one of the smaller parks in Berlin.
 North of Fehrbelliner Platz, Preußenpark extends between Brandenburgische Straße and Württembergische Straße to Pommersche Straße.

-The park has several sculptures, including Antilope, created by the sculptor Artur Hoffman in 1926, Borussia, a five-metre-high sculpture originally created by the sculptor Reinhold Begas in 1855, and Faustkämpfer (Pugilist) created by Eberhard Encke in the 1920s.
+The park has several sculptures, including Antilope, created by the sculptor Artur Hoffman in 1926, and Borussia, a five-metre-high sculpture originally created by the sculptor Reinhold Begas in 1855.
+Previously it featured also Faustkämpfer (Pugilists) created by Eberhard Encke in the 1920s and lost in WWII.
 Since the 1990s, the park has become known as a meeting place for Thais and East Asians who host markets and festivities during the summer months.